 Do you know how is whisky made?

-Do you know how the whisky is made?
+Do you know how is whisky made?
 A drink so important that it arouses the curiosity of everyone who enters the world of spirits.
 We’ll show you how.

 Scotland, is the first producer of whisky in the world.
 It all started on the Isle of Arran across the rivers that run through the island in Scotland.
 To exploit it, a distillery opened in 1995 in the north, in Lochranza.
 Here, in this workshop, they mix the barley with the water in the mash tun before fermenting.
 After 40 hours, the sugar is transformed into alcohol and in the copper stills, the steam is transformed into eau-de-vie.
 The degree of alcohol begins to increase, but it takes three years to obtain a full-bodied whisky.